reshalfahsi/simple-face-recognition-project/README.md

 ### Features

 * Stream Video: Stream live video from the webcam.
+You can start or stop the streaming anytime.
 * Select Webcam: Select the available webcam in your hardware.
 The available webcam updated periodically.
 * Capture Image: Capture an image from the streaming video.
+Then, the image is saved in a certain directory.
-* Video Recorder: Record a video at some point of the streaming video.
+* Video Recorder: Record a video at some point on the streaming video.
+Then, the video is saved in a certain directory.
 * Select Dataset: Select the proper dataset for the face recognition system.

 ## C++